 You can also choose when your video starts playing.
 While this might not sound like much, having your video autoplay is great for grabbing attention.
 What’s even better is when the part that plays is interesting.
 With embedded videos, you can decide what part of your video is seen first.
 This means you can ensure you make a good first impression, since you can opt to autoplay the most intriguing part of your video.

-With some video hosts, such as Wistia, you have a range of customization options at your fingertips.
+With some video hosts, such as Wistia, you have a range of customisation options at your fingertips.
 This means you can make sure your embedded videos are branded as you like, plus you can throw in other things like text and audio, if you think it’s necessary.

 For these reasons, you should always embed videos when you can.
 There isn’t much benefit to alternative methods that aren’t shared by embedding videos.
 That said, you might want to direct traffic elsewhere if you want to grow your social media presence.
 Short of that, video embedding should be your go-to.